zalenix/portaldocs/portal-sdk/generated/portalfx-editscopeless-procedure.md

-The Ibiza Team is  in the process of updating our documentation.
-This page will be updated soon.
+The page you requested has moved to [top-extensions-controls.md](top-extensions-controls.md).